 The best advice for parents is to play the games yourself better still with your kids.
 There is a semi regulator in the game's world, you can check out www.PEGI.info which moderates and rates all published games.
 Their site is a source of excellent advice.

 Naturally most unwanted exposure for very young children to inappropriate content happens at home.
 When young kids browse the Internet unsupervised, it’s only a matter of time before they see explicit material.
 Parental control suites can be very effective in directing children towards appropriate sites away from dangerous ones, for example, Bitdefender.

 Apple's new Screentime feature for iPhones is a good start, find it and switch it on, but it is only a start, you still need proper paid for protection.
-It's easily found on an iPhone 'Screentime'
+It's easily found on an iPhone, Settings, switch on 'Screentime'

 Apple Screentime on iPhone.
 Also available on MAC Books

 Camfecting, or webcam hacking, is the reason Facebook boos Mark Zuckerberg covers his laptop’s webcam with non-transparent duct tape.
 Unfortunately, young children are under a far greater danger of becoming the targets of webcam hackers.
 More Info here.

 Dozens of cheap devices entering the home have the potential to spy on you, for example, the doorbell systems that survey your front door and porch especially useful for home deliveries and unwanted callers like door-to-door salespeople.

 The problem isn’t just in your laptop, smart TV, or a smartphone.
 Many smart toys and baby monitoring devices come with embedded webcams.